awslabs/ec2-spot-jenkins-plugin/docs/SETUP-WINDOWS-AGENT.md

-# Windows Slave with EC2 Fleet Plugin
+# Windows Agent with EC2 Fleet Plugin

-This guide describes how to configure Windows EC2 Instance to be good for run as Slave for EC2 Fleet Jenkins Plugin.
-At the end of this guide you will get AWS EC2 AMI (Image) which could be used for Auto Scaling Group or EC2 Spot Fleet to run Windows slaves.
+This guide describes how to configure Windows EC2 Instance to be good for run as Agent for EC2 Fleet Jenkins Plugin.
+At the end of this guide you will get AWS EC2 AMI (Image) which could be used for Auto Scaling Group or EC2 Spot Fleet to run Windows agents.

 **Big thanks to @Michenux for help to find all details**